Chapter 1.15

 ___ (a) I do not contest the violation, and my payment of the assessed penalty of $____ accompanies this response.

-___ (b) I do contest the violation, and request a hearing in the Town Municipal Court.
-Notify me of the date and time of the hearing at the following address: _______ ____________________.
+___ (b) I do contest the violation, and request a hearing before the Town Hearing Examiner: ___________________________.

 ___ (c) I do not contest the violation, but there are mitigating circumstances, and I request consideration of those mitigating circumstances.
-Notify me of the date and time of the hearing at the following address: ________________________.
+Notify me of the date and time of the hearing at the following address: __________________________.

 DATED: __________________